Florence Roisman: Legal and academic work

-September 2006 to a three-year term) after having been a member of the Board of Directors of the American Civil Liberties Union of Indiana.

-In December 2003, Roisman complained about the placement of a 12-foot Christmas tree in the school's atrium "because it is a symbol of one religion, Christianity".
-Roisman, who is Jewish, believed the display was "of doubtful constitutionality in a state-supported law school," but her principal objection was one of policy, not law.
-The removal garnered the attention of several regional media outlets and drew the ire of Fox News journalists Bill O'Reilly and John Gibson.
-The episode was featured in John Gibson's 2005 book, The War on Christmas: How the Liberal Plot to Ban the Sacred Christian Holiday Is Worse Than You Thought.

 In 2005 Roisman was accused of opposing the tenure of Prof. William Bradford because of some of his conservative views.
 The feud became a national one when Fox News and FrontPage Magazine, among others, continually reported on the controversy.
 Bradford claimed that his support of the Iraq War and his refusal to sign a letter in defense of Ward Churchill that was circulated by Roisman were contributing factors and that Roisman "engineered" the vote against him.
 Roisman has publicly denied most of Bradford's claims.

-School administrators initially stated that Bradford never actually applied for tenure and that the faculty had never voted on whether or not his scholarly and pedagogical record warranted receiving it.
-Instead, the law faculty had simply held a straw poll to determine the likelihood that he would receive tenure: the vote was 10-5 in favor, which meant that five professors believed that Mr. Bradford had a low probability of doing so.
-The straw poll was not binding and did not involve the entire faculty.
-However, on Thursday August 25, Indiana State Representative Jeffrey Thompson spoke with Dr. Charles R. Bantz, Chancellor of Indiana University Purdue University Indianapolis, during which Chancellor Bantz reportedly admitted that Bradford was eligible for tenure, had correctly applied for tenure, and that he had an outstanding case for tenure.
-In early September 2005, Thompson stated that Chancellor Bantz had ordered IU-Indy Law School to vote on tenure for Bradford.

-However, in December 2005, retired Army Lt.
+In December 2005, retired Army Lt.
 Col. Keith R. Donnelly, then a recent IU McKinney law grad, contacted The Indianapolis Star, suspicious of Bradford's claims that he served in Desert Storm and that he had been awarded a Silver Star.
-Both Donnelly and the Star independently requested Bradford's Army records, which "showed he was in the Army reserve from Sept.
+Both Donnelly and the Star independently requested Bradford's army records, which "showed he was in the Army reserve from Sept.
 30, 1995, to Oct.
 23, 2001.
 He was discharged as a second lieutenant.
 He had no active duty.
 He was in military intelligence, not infantry.
 He received no awards."
 (For reference, Desert Storm started on August 2, 1990, and ended February 28, 1991.)
 Bradford resigned, effective January 1, 2006.